JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ## Plot attributes

-So far, we have created several simple plots without any change of style.
-In reality, we typically want to change the plot appearance based on our preferences.
-The Plots package provides a large number of plot attributes to change the plot appearance.
-The package follows a simple rule with data vs. attributes: positional arguments are input data, and keyword arguments are attributes.
+So far, we did not change any style in the plots.
+The Plots package provides a large number of plot attributes to modify the plot appearance.
+The package follows a simple rule: Positional arguments are data (which should be plotted), while keyword arguments are attributes (which modify the style).
+This list of attributes includes:

-As an example, we can modify the plot of trigonometric functions from the previous section.
-We will use the following attributes:

 - `label`: the label for a series, which appears in a legend.
 - `xguide`, `yguide`: axis guide (label).
 - `legend`: legend position.
 - `title`: plot title.
-- `xticks`: position and labels for ticks.
+- `xticks`, `yticks`: position and labels for ticks.
 - `color`: series color.
 - `linestyle`: style of the line.
 - `linewidth`: width of the line.